 Most of us may experience the need to multiply two columns and then sum in Excel, but it will be difficult to compute hundreds or thousands of rows.
-There is also a strong function in Excel: SUMPRODUCT, which allows us to multiply two columns fast and add them.
+There is also a strong function in Excel: SUMPRODUCT, which allows us to multiply two columns quickly and add them.
 Also, we can use this function based on one or two even more criteria.
-In this tutorial, I will show the process to multiply two columns and then sum in Excel
+In this tutorial, I will show the process of multiplying two columns and then sum in Excel

 Overview of Excel SUMPRODUCT Function